 Michael J. FranklinFaculty Co-Director, Data Science Institute; Liew Family Chair of Computer Science; Senior Advisor to the Provost for Computation and Data Science

-Dan NicolaeFaculty Co-Director, Data Science Institute; Chair and Professor, Statistics; Professor, Human Genetics, Medicine, Section of Genetic Medicine and the College
+Dan NicolaeFaculty Co-Director, Data Science Institute; Professor of Statistics, Human Genetics, Medicine, Section of Genetic Medicine and the College

 Nick FeamsterFaculty Director of Research, Data Science Institute; Neubauer Professor of Computer Science and The College

 Rebecca WillettFaculty Director of AI, Data Science Institute; Professor, Statistics, Computer Science, and the College

 David UminskyExecutive Director, Data Science Institute; Senior Research Associate, Department of Computer Science